4-Prodigious American basketball players with Pinoy blood running on them!

 Incidentally, the late Cojuangco was chairman of San Miguel Corporation.
 It has three teams: San Miguel Beer, Barangay Ginebra San Miguel, and the Magnolia Hotshots, where other Filams also play.

 Ricky Brown holds the record for the highest scoring average for a local with 23.1 points per game.
 His playing career was cut short, however, because of a heart ailment.
 After a brief but successful stint in the PBA, he went back to the USA and worked as a teacher.

 Today, he’s enjoying a successful career as an academician for the last 28 years.
 In 2008, he became the first Filipino-American principal at Ross Middle and Tracy Wilbur High School at ABC Unified School District, Cerritos.

-He did a great job that the district selected it a California “Model Continuation School” for excellence in ensuring high-quality education and experience for its students.
+He did a great job that the district selected a California “Model Continuation School” for excellence in ensuring its students’ high-quality education and experience.

 Townsend Jr., First-ever Filipino-American in the NBA

 Raymond played three seasons in NBA with the Golden State Warriors and the Indiana Pacers.
-He was selected by the Warriors in the first round of the 1978 NBA draft and became the first Filam to play in the NBA.
-Her mother Virginia Marella hails from Balayan, Batangas.
+In the first round of the 1978 NBA draft, he was selected by the Warriors and became the first Filam to play in the NBA.
+Her mother, Virginia Marella, hails from Balayan, Batangas.

 In an interview with ABS-CBN, Townsend said he wanted to mentor Kiefer Ravena and Ray Parks.
 Things did not go as he planned, though; both Parks and Ravena went on to have lucrative careers in the Philippines.